amanb97/SimCLR-for-Ionospheric-Event-Identification/README.md

 ## **DBSCAN Clustering**

 DBSCAN clustering is used to detect high density regions in the embedding space.
-A moderately coherent cluster emerges containing:
+A moderately coherent cluster (silhouette score = 0.53) emerges containing:

 - 30% PIF-like events
 - 52% Groundscatter
 - 18% Non-Events

 This cluster contains short, intense poleward-moving structures consistent with PIF characteristics.
+Future work should aim to implement multi-modal features.

 ---